iweurman/react-villax/README.md

 # react-villax

-[react-paralax](https://github.com/rrutsche/react-parallax#readme) with background video support.
+React Parallax with background video support.

+This is originally forked from [react-parallax](https://github.com/rrutsche/react-parallax#readme).

 ## Install